zadjii/nebula/docs/multiple-hosts-spec.md

   the IP/SSL updates.
 - [x] How is `remote.models.Cloud.last_update` different than `r.m.c.last_sync_time()`?
     * 07-Mar-2020: We're going to remove `last_update`, because that's not needed.
+- [ ] Make sure that the host uses None for future updates after this case is hit.
+The file changed here at a timestamp that's < the last_sync we're going to assign it.

 ### File Opening
 This kinda makes it clearer why there was a "ClientFilePut" originally.
 The Put